The Impact of Color on Productivity: Liven Up Your Workspace

 Cool Tones vs. Warm Tones: Which Increase Focus?

-When designing an productive workspace, the colors you choose can have a significant impact on your focus and creativity.
-Cool tones like blue and green are thought to be more calming and enhance concentration, while warm tones such as red, orange and yellow energize and stimulate creativity.
+When designing a productive workspace, color can shape both focus and creativity.
+Cool tones like blue and green tend to calm and aid concentration, while warm tones such as red, orange, and yellow energize and spark ideas.

 Cool Tones